FormatFuzzer: Effective Fuzzing of Binary File Formats: Evaluation

 The evaluation also shows the \emph{versatility} of \tool{}.
 Its individual components (parsing/mutating/generating) can either be used standalone (say, \emph{generating} in a black-box setting), or fully integrated with format-agnostic fuzzers (where the popular AFL tool can be replaced by any even more performant format-agnostic fuzzer).

-This versatility and modularity makes \tool{} a \emph{platform} for quickly creating and integrating novel fuzzing strategies and adapting them towards the setting at hand---in contrast to \emph{monolithic} fuzzers, where altering or assessing individual design choices is much harder.
+This versatility and modularity makes \tool{} a \emph{platform} for quickly creating and integrating novel fuzzing strategies and adapting them towards the setting at hand---in contrast to fuzzers which have no knowledge about the input structure, or which use input specifications exclusively for parsing or for generating.
 As our evaluation shows, both format-aware and format-agnostic strategies have their specific strengths, further motivating the need for an integrative platform.

 Another important aspect not addressed previously is that, by construction, \tool{} gives the tester \emph{control} over what should be tested.
 By commenting out particular parts of a binary template, \tool{} allows to focus on specific features---say, those that were recently changed or otherwise are critical.
 This adds to the versatility of fuzzing with \tool{}.